Is Bursitis Busting Up the Joint?

 What is the treatment for bursitis?

-Most bursitis goes away without medical attention in a week or 2 weeks.
-Many people
+Most bursitis goes away without medical attention in 1 to 2 weeks.
+Many people never

 Self-treatment of bursitis includes: